ttyelud/dracht.io/docs/developer-guide/7-advanced-topics.md

 There are two primary scenarios in which to use outbound connections:

 1. When a single drachtio server is going to handle calls controlled by multiple different types of applications.
-In this scenario, it can be useful to have a web callback examine the incoming calls and distribute them appropriately to the different drachtio applications based on per-call information (e.g. based on DID, we might associate calls to specific customers and then invoke customer-specific drachtio applications)
+In this scenario, it can be useful to have a web callback examine the incoming calls and distribute them appropriately to the different drachtio applications based on per-call information.
+For example, if we wanted to stand up a drachtio server that multiple customers could utilize (i.e. multi-tenant situation) then outbound connections would allow us to have many different customer applications controlling calls on that server, each applying their own logic.
-2. When drachtio applications are going to run in a containerized cluster environment, such as Kubernetes.
-In this environment, it can be useful to create a Kubernetes Service for the drachtio cluster, and then use outbound connections to route incoming calls to the public address of the Kubernetes Service.
-In general, it can make it easier to independently scale drachtio servers and groups of drachtio applications using outbound connections.
+2. When drachtio applications are going to run in a containerized cluster environment such as Kubernetes, outbound connections can be useful.
+In this environment, it can be useful to create a Kubernetes Service for the drachtio cluster, and then use outbound connections to route incoming calls to the public address of the Kubernetes Service which is backed by a cluster of drachtio applications running in Kubernetes pods.

+In general, outbound connections can make it easier to independently scale drachtio servers and groups of drachtio applications, since you do not need to explicitly "tie" drachtio applications to specific servers.

 For more information on configuring drachtio server for outbound connections refer to the [drachtio server configuration documentation](/docs/drachtio-server#request-handlers-section).

-### How to write an application that can be configured for either inbound or outbound